mparchment/salsabil-io/src/content/blog/hadith.md

 - *Tanqih al-Tahqiq* by Shams al-Din b.
 ‘Abd al-Hadi

-To see how takhrij is practically applied, read through this book by Ibn 'Abd al-Hadi.
-At some point, also read Al-Sarim Al-Munki, his refutation of al-Subki on visiting graves.
+Read through this book by Ibn 'Abd al-Hadi to see how takhrij is practically applied.
+At some point, also read *Al-Sarim Al-Munki*, his refutation of al-Subki on visiting graves.
 Putting the fiqh of the issue aside, this is a masterclass in terms of hadith criticism.

 - *Al-Jami’ Al-Musnad Al-Sahih* by Muhammad b.
 Isma’il al-Bukhari